 Then, I called out a numerals in order from 1-20.
 Once they found the numeral, they put a sticker on it.

 To go along with our study of Y this week, we also are studying the color yellow.
 We did a simple color, trace and build activity.
-Download yellow page here.
-This activity is part of a larger color resource FOUND HERE.
+Download the yellow page here.
+This activity is part of my larger color resource: Color Word Activities.